The deg filter analyzes scale degrees in **kern data. The deg

 By default the solfège syllables are relative to the key, so 1=do, 2=re, etc. If you want

-fixed solfège syllables (C=do, D=re, etc.), then use the --force-key C
+fixed solfège syllables (C=do, D=re, etc.), then use the --force-key C option:

 Solfège syllables are chromatic, where sharped pitch classes

-, and flatted change the vowel to
+typically change the vowel to i, and flatted change the vowel to

-if the default syllable uses e
+e (or a if the default syllable uses e, such as di for the

 raised tonic, or C♯ in fixed do.
 Only “black keys” have a